-While the presence of men in early childhood programs has received notable attention over the years, the field of ECE is a traditionally female-dominated career in which men make up only 5.2 percent.
+While the presence of men in early childhood programs has received notable attention over the years, the field of ECE is a traditionally female-dominated career in which men make up less than 10 percent.
 In fact, the percentage of male ECE teachers has been decreasing since 1980 and, according to some experts, the implications of those decreasing numbers could be damaging for young children.

 “There is a desperate need for more male teachers,” says Brad Hines, founder of TeachBoys.org.
 “The younger age bracket you go, fewer men are teaching.
 [That age of student] is often when it is extremely important for there to be a male figure in the classroom.”

 Gifts come and go but teachers are the types of gifts that make a memorable and lasting impression on the lives of their students.
 But it’s not just a one-way street.
 Teachers can make an impression on kids, but any good teacher will tell you that their students impact them profoundly as well.

 “[Teaching] is an opportunity to impact a child’s life in a positive way,” says Dawn Richards, pre-K teacher at Imagine Schools West Gilbert in Phoenix (Ariz.).
 “You are their home away from home.
 They are recognized as little individuals in a loving environment.”

 Not everyone is meant to teach.
 But, if you’re seriously considering earning a degree and getting into the field, it’s important to discover the skills you possess that you can one day give your students.

 Hopefully these current ECE teachers have given you a better look into the world of education.
 It is a profession for which a lot is expected, but a lot is also gained.